iftiaqdibbo/DotMatrixAria2_ChromeExtension/README.md

 4. Click "Load unpacked"
 5. Select the extension folder

+### From Release

+1. Download a version from release
+2. Extract it
+3. From step 2-5 from above

 ## Configuration

 1. Make sure aria2 is running with RPC enabled: